 Type of Arms 3ai.
 Does the entity manufacture or trade in this type of arms?
 Relevant Treaty 3aii.
 If yes to manufacture or trade, does the entity comply with this treaty?
-Explosive projectiles weighing less than 400 grams Declaration of Saint Petersburg (1868) Bullets that expand or flatten in the human body Hague Declaration (1899) Poison and poisoned weapons Hague Regulations (1907) Chemical weapons Geneva Protocol (1925) Convention on the prohibition of chemical weapons (1993) Biological weapons Geneva Protocol (1925) Convention on the prohibition of biological weapons (1972) Weapons that injure by fragments which, in the Protocol I (1980) to the Convention on Certain human body, escape detection by X-rays Conventional Weapons
+Explosive projectiles weighing less than 400 grams Declaration of Saint Petersburg (1868) Bullets that expand or flatten in the human body Hague Declaration (1899) Poison and poisoned weapons Hague Regulations (1907) Chemical weapons Geneva Protocol (1925) Convention on the prohibition of chemical weapons (1993) Biological weapons Geneva Protocol (1925) Convention on the prohibition of biological weapons (1972)

-Incendiary weapons Protocol III (1980) to the Convention on Certain Conventional Weapons Blinding laser weapons Protocol IV (1995) to the Convention on Certain Conventional Weapons Mines, booby traps and "other devices" Protocol II, as amended (1996), to the Convention on Certain Conventional Weapons Anti-personnel mines Convention on the Prohibition of Anti-Personnel Mines (Ottawa Treaty) (1997) Explosive Remnants of War Protocol V (2003) to the Convention on Certain Conventional Weapons Cluster Munitions Convention on Cluster Munitions (2008)
+Convention on Certain Conventional Weapons Protocol III (1980) to the Convention on Certain Conventional Weapons

+Protocol III (1980) to the Convention on Certain

+Convention on Certain

+Convention on Certain

+Conventional Weapons

+Protocol IV (1995) to the

+Convention on Certain

+Conventional Weapons

+Protocol II, as amended

+(1996), to the Convention on

+Certain Conventional

+Weapons

+Convention on the

+Prohibition of Anti-Personnel

+Mines (Ottawa Treaty)

+(1997)

+Protocol V (2003) to the

+Convention on Certain

+Conventional Weapons

+Convention on Cluster

+Munitions (2008)